sukiletxe/nvda-unicode-ascii/readme.md

 ## Changelog

+### Version 1.1.1

+* Now an error will be reported when there is no text to decode.

 ### Version 1.1

 * Added possibility to add a string and its decoded counterpart to the default dictionary, changed shortcuts.